Learning passive policies with virtual energy tanks in robotics: Introduction

 \subsubsection{Related work}

-We recognise related work casting the energy tank algorithm (seen as a task-agnostic passivisation tool) into a framework using task-based information for performance augmentation of the underlying passive system.
+We recognize related work casting the energy tank algorithm (seen as a task-agnostic passivization tool) into a framework using task-based information for performance augmentation of the underlying passive system.
 In \cite{Shahriari2018Valve-basedObjectives} the authors introduce the so-called \textit{valve-based energy tanks} (also used in e.g., \cite{Benzi2022AdaptiveEstimation}), in which extra parameters are introduced on the energy tanks in order to embed control objectives in the design, beyond achieving passivity.
 Task specifications are translated into tank design rules by controlling the power flows undergoing the system.
 The idea of using a reference power trajectory in combination with energy tanks is present also in \cite{Shahriari2020PowerTanks,califano22}, where task-based specifications are used to tune the tank parameters.
-These works present very stiff task specifications, and badly scale to complex tasks in which high level policies need to be learned.
-A family of methods using energy tanks and sharing a similar motivation of this work are are \cite{benzi22,Capelli2022PassivityEnergy}, where an explicit optimisation problem is introduced to find the closest passive approximation of a given control action.
-The idea is to exploit the versatility of energy tank architecture to perform an optimisation which can be generalised and scaled for different tasks and whose outcome is a passively controlled system.
-An important difference between this work and the cited ones (beyond the specific technique to solve the optimisation) is that in \cite{benzi22,Capelli2022PassivityEnergy} the desired control action is already given, and the optimisation aims at finding the closest passive approximation to it, imposed by a non-depletion constraint of the tank.
+These works present very stiff task specifications and badly scale to complex tasks in which high-level policies need to be learned.
+A family of methods using energy tanks and sharing a similar motivation of this work is \cite{benzi22,Capelli2022PassivityEnergy}, where an explicit optimization problem is introduced to find the closest passive approximation of a given control action.
+The idea is to exploit the versatility of energy tank architecture to perform an optimization that can be generalized and scaled for different tasks and whose outcome is a passively controlled system.
+An important difference between this work and the cited ones (beyond the specific technique to solve the optimization) is that in \cite{benzi22,Capelli2022PassivityEnergy} the desired control action is already given, and the optimization aims at finding the closest passive approximation to it, imposed by a non-depletion constraint of the tank.
 We will comment on the difference between the approaches, which involves the degree of freedom represented by the initial state in the tank.